pysyun/python_gptmorph_cli/README.md

 - The **MORPHS** refer to the outputs of the code morphing process - the modified code containing the requested changes.
 The morphs are the code snippets, files, or components that have been automatically transformed by the system.
 - The **MORPHER** is the core component that performs the morphing operation.
 It is the code morphing system, algorithm, or model (like GPT-3.5) that analyzes the code and generates the morphs.
 The morpher could be thought of as the "engine" that powers code morphing.
 - **MORPHING** is the process of automatically modifying the source code according to the requested changes.
 It involves the morpher understanding the existing code, interpreting the desired edits, and outputting the morphs.
 Morphing is the application of the morpher to transform code from one state to another per the prompts.
+- **CLI bot**, or command-line interface bot, is a bot or assistant program designed to be interacted with via a text-based command-line or terminal interface rather than a graphical user interface.

 In summary: